GECCO webinar: How gender-responsive methodologies can support Nationally Determined Contributions (NDCs)

 The past two years have seen an important shift towards increasing gender mainstreaming in mitigation initiatives.
 For example, as of April 2016, 40 percent of INDCs reference women and/or gender as key considerations for the implementation of activities.
 In addition, there is a growing recognition that gender methodologies can support the design and implementation of climate actions, including mitigation initiatives as showcased in the UNFCCC technical paper on gender methodologies.
 Finally, the COP 22 Gender Decision, agreed on extending and strengthening the Lima Work Programme on Gender (LWPG), among others.

 With energy production and consumption accounting for two-thirds of greenhouse gas emissions, achieving both sustainable and gender-equitable development relies on low-emission energy sources, access to renewable energy options and improved energy efficiency.
 On-the-ground experiences reveal that gender methodologies can contribute to both energy-efficient interventions and improved women’s access to modern energy simultaneously.
 At this moment, as countries move from intended to actual determined contributions, understanding how these methodologies can be utilized to improve policy and project development is key.

 The webinar will be moderated by Ana Rojas, IUCN GGO, and will include the following presentations:

-- NDCs and implementation tools shaping the post-Paris scenario: Natalie Harms, Energy Research Centre of the Netherlands (ECN)
+- NDCs and implementation tools shaping the post-Paris scenario with Natalie Harms, Energy Research Centre of the Netherlands (ECN)

-- Developing gender-responsive mitigation actions: Eric Zusman, Institute for Global Environmental Studies (IGES)
+- Developing gender-responsive mitigation actions with Eric Zusman, Institute for Global Environmental Studies (IGES)

-- Gender mainstreaming and identification of national climate change priorities in Peru: Carmen Arias, Ministry of Foreign Affairs, Peru
+- Gender mainstreaming and identification of national climate change priorities in Peru with Carmen Arias, Ministry of Foreign Affairs, Peru

 The webinar recording is available here: http://genderandenvironment.org/resource/gecco-webinar-ndcs/